VENKATESHYARAMACHA/sql-datawarehouse-project/README.md

 ### 🥇 Gold Layer (Business-Ready Data)
 - Data is structured into **fact and dimension tables**
 - SQL views are used to organize and aggregate data
 - Provides clean, reliable datasets ready for downstream analytics

+## 🔁 Data Flow

+### Flow Explanation:
+- Data is sourced from ERP (3 tables) and CRM (3 tables)
+- Loaded into Bronze layer as raw tables (6 tables)
+- Transformed into cleaned tables in Silver layer (6 tables)
+- Converted into analytical models in Gold layer:
+  - 1 Fact View
+  - 2 Dimension Views (Customer, Product)

 ## 🔄 ETL Process